TylerHillery/TylerHillery.github.io/content/pages/about.md

 ## Publications

 [Inside the hiring process: how managers assess employability based on grit, the big five, and other factors ](https://www.researchgate.net/publication/335182644_Inside_the_hiring_process_how_managers_assess_employability_based_on_grit_the_big_five_and_other_factors)

-___
-[^1]: Georgia Tech defines Computational Analytics as: How big data is acquired, preprocessed, stored, managed, analyzed, and visualized.